GatlenCulp/blog/content/computer-systems/typst.md

   - latex
 ---

-I decided to try using Typst for a bit, and I wanted to share how it went after a month of heavy usage.
+After a month of heavy Typst usage, I wanted to share how it went.

-For those who don't know, Typst is supposed to be a replacement for LaTeX with intuitive syntax closer to Markdown and introduces programming/scripting.
-It's not as fully featured as LaTeX, but the syntax is very human readable and consistent, gives good error messages, has good defaults, has near-instant render times, and more.
-I wasn't sure if I'd write any papers in it since doing so requires my teammates using it, and I didn't know how helpful LLMs would be since it's a rarer language.
-I was mostly interested in it as a way to work quickly on problem sets where better math syntax, better default formatting, scripting, and live previews could be really powerful.
+For those who don't know, Typst is a LaTeX replacement with intuitive Markdown-like syntax and built-in programming/scripting.
+While not as fully featured as LaTeX, it has human-readable syntax, good error messages, excellent defaults, and near-instant render times.
+I wasn't sure about using it for papers (requires teammate buy-in) or how helpful LLMs would be with a rarer language.
+I was mainly interested in it for problem sets where better math syntax, default formatting, scripting, and live previews could be powerful.

 ## Initial Impressions

-I've used markdown for problem sets before and it's decent but pretty limited compared with LaTeX.
-Some examples of what I was able to do early on included defining functions and variables, doing arithmetic, and using styled solution, problem, and info environments.
+I've used markdown for problem sets before—it's decent but limited compared to LaTeX.
+With Typst, I was able to do things not possible in Markdown -- defining functions and variables, doing arithmetic, and using styled solution, problem, and info environments.

-So far I was really liking the math syntax compared with LaTeX -- it's more human readable, faster to write, and has fewer formatting issues.
-I started using a VSCode extension that renders Typst equations to unicode and inserts that into the editor.
+The math syntax is fantastic compared to LaTeX—more human readable, faster to write, with fewer formatting issues.
+I started using a VSCode extension that renders Typst equations to unicode in the editor.

-Labels and references are also much nicer.
-The document renders in practically real time and works better than SyncTeX for clicking on parts of the document.
-It brings me directly to the specific character in an equation.
+Labels and references are much nicer.
+The document renders in real time and works better than SyncTeX for navigation.
+Clicking brings me directly to the specific character in an equation.

-Look at this sane math: you can just use `$ x "is an instance of" y $` for having strings in math.
-No macros needed, but you can still use Typst's normal functions.
-Display vs inline is done automatically.
+The math is beautifully sane: `$ x "is an instance of" y $` puts strings in math with no macros needed, while still allowing Typst functions.
+Display vs inline happens automatically.

-You can import packages and make things in the document programmatically.
-They have some really nice packages as well -- definitely not to the same extent as LaTeX, but covers 99% of my use cases.
+You can import packages and programmatically generate content.
+They have really nice packages—not LaTeX's breadth, but covering 99% of my use cases.

-Of course there's diagramming, but I haven't used TikZ enough to compare with CeTZ for Typst.
-But the fact that it's more programmatic probably helps a ton.
-You can even import JSON and configure the document from that.
+There's diagramming too.
+I haven't used TikZ enough to compare with CeTZ for Typst, but the programmatic nature likely helps a ton.
+You can even import JSON to configure documents.

 ## After a Month of Heavy Usage

 **SO SO SO GOOD.** Writing math and formatting is dirt easy and intuitive.
-Making custom macros and functions is super easy.
-Everything renders instantly and debugging is a breeze.
-The pure quality, customizability, and flexibility with minimal work is outstanding.
+Custom macros and functions are simple to create.
+Everything renders instantly, debugging is a breeze.
+The quality, customizability, and flexibility with minimal work is outstanding.
 Things just work.

-I never learned TikZ for diagramming, but I learned a bit about how to use CeTZ, which is the Typst equivalent.
-It's really easy to use and very powerful.
-Since Typst already allows for scripting, procedural diagramming with for loops and calculations are also easy.
-(If I ever need to use TikZ, I might just make it in LaTeX, screenshot, and embed as an image.)
+I never learned TikZ but picked up CeTZ (Typst's equivalent) easily -- it's powerful and intuitive.
+Since Typst allows scripting, procedural diagramming with loops and calculations comes naturally.
+(If I need TikZ, I'll just make it in LaTeX, screenshot, and embed.)

-If I could use Typst as a drop-in replacement for Markdown, I'd do so.
-In relation to LaTeX, I'd prefer using it in 99% of cases.
-I personally cannot imagine many cases where LaTeX has some feature I need and cannot live without.
-In Typst, it's probably about as easy to implement from scratch as it is to learn whatever funky tools LaTeX has for that specific use case.
-(Of course LLMs change this dynamic.)
+I'd use Typst as a drop-in Markdown replacement if possible.
+Compared to LaTeX, I prefer it in 99% of cases.
+I can't imagine many LaTeX features I truly need.
+In Typst, implementing from scratch is often easier than learning LaTeX's specialized tools.
+(LLMs change this dynamic somewhat.)

-The VSCode extensions for writing Typst are perhaps even slightly better than the ones for LaTeX.
+The VSCode extensions are perhaps even better than LaTeX's.

 ## The Major Pain Point: LLM Integration

-My only major complaint, which is expected, is that LLMs are pretty awful at helping write Typst code and surprisingly hard to correct.
-The syntax looks close enough to Markdown that it will sometimes use Markdown syntax.
-Sometimes it confuses Typst code for LaTeX and will attempt using LaTeX macros and formatting.
-These happen pretty rarely and they're typically minor errors I can easily fix.
+My only major complaint: LLMs are awful at Typst code and surprisingly hard to correct.
+The syntax resembles Markdown enough that they'll use Markdown syntax, or they'll confuse it with LaTeX and use LaTeX macros.
+These errors are rare and easily fixable.

-I can still ask LLMs questions about how to do things, but they're pretty hit or miss.
-Luckily, Typst documentation -- even for third-party packages—isn't hellish like LaTeX and is pretty easy to understand.
-Since Typst allows for scripting, a lot of third-party packages are written in Typst, making the syntax consistent and the API rich.
-You'll even get Typst IntelliSense when you call functions.
-It'll tell you the argument types, description, usage, etc., just like when using a Python library.
+I can ask LLMs how-to questions, but they're hit-or-miss.
+Fortunately, Typst documentation—even for third-party packages—isn't LaTeX's hellscape and is easy to understand.
+Since Typst allows scripting, many packages are written in Typst itself, keeping syntax consistent and APIs rich.
+You get IntelliSense with function calls showing argument types, descriptions, and usage like Python libraries.

-**HOWEVER, LLMs writing Typst math is the ABSOLUTE worst.** It will almost always use LaTeX math and constantly mess up even if you tell it exactly where it went wrong and what changes to make.
-Even in agent mode where it reads linter errors, it will change nothing and go "huh that didn't work, let's try again," compiles, gets an error, and loops.
-I tried Cursor MDCs and various models including Claude 3.7 and o3, both with and without extended reasoning, and they all had this issue.
-This is so bad I've considered just importing a package that allows LLMs to write LaTeX math.
+**HOWEVER, LLMs writing Typst math is the ABSOLUTE worst.** They almost always use LaTeX math and constantly mess up even when you explain exactly what's wrong.
+In agent mode, they read linter errors, change nothing, say "huh that didn't work, let's try again," compile, get errors, and loop.
+I tried Cursor MDCs and various models (Claude 3.7, o3) with and without extended reasoning—all had this issue.
+It's so bad I've considered importing a package that lets LLMs write LaTeX math.

-This inability for LLMs to write good Typst can be a good thing if you want to rely less on LLMs.
-I have found it more useful to chat with LLMs and transcribe notes/solutions into Typst myself.
+This LLM limitation can be good if you want to rely less on AI.
+I find it more useful to chat with LLMs and manually transcribe notes/solutions into Typst.

 ## Final Thoughts

-Despite the LLM integration challenges, Typst has become my go-to tool for mathematical typesetting.
-The combination of intuitive syntax, instant rendering, and powerful scripting capabilities makes it a joy to use for problem sets and mathematical documents.
-While LaTeX still has its place for collaborative work and specific use cases, Typst offers a refreshingly modern approach to document preparation that I highly recommend trying.
+Despite LLM integration challenges, Typst has become my go-to for typesetting, mathematical and otherwise.
+The combination of intuitive syntax, instant rendering, and powerful scripting makes it a joy for problem sets and mathematical documents.
+While LaTeX still has its place for collaboration and specific use cases, Typst offers a refreshingly modern approach I highly recommend trying.